Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 ## Format

-We recommend to format files using [Prettier](https://prettier.io/) code formatter.
+We recommend formatting files using [Prettier](https://prettier.io/) code formatter.
 Prettier comes installed with the IDE [Vscode](code.visualstudio.com) which we recommend for preparing the md files.
 It works on all OS.
 If you want to run it independently, get **npm** and:

 ```sh